ChristineLuBean/animal-crossing-api/README.md

 ## Overview

-The Animal Crossing Character Randomizer tool that allows you to randomly retrieve character information for all the animals in the popular game, Animal Crossing.
+An Animal Crossing Character Randomizer tool that allows you to randomly retrieve character information for all the animals in the popular game, Animal Crossing.

 ## Features